enonic/old-xp-doc/doc/operations/service.rst

    2. **Download the xp-distribution and install at your preferred location.**

    We recommend to install under ``/opt/enonic``, which will be the default location in our scripts.
-Make sure that the required Java version is installed, consult the :ref:`local_installation` for guidance.
+Make sure that the required Java version is installed, consult the :ref:`install_java`-section for guidance.

 ..
 TIP::